 Over the years, we have expanded our services to provide educational advocacy, information, training and much more to support caregivers.
 We provide the tools you need to face the challenges of raising a child with any type of disability.

-From modest beginnings, F.A.C.T. now serves over 1,200 families every year in Saint Charles County, Warren County, Franklin County, Lincoln County, and now St. Louis County and beginning January 2019, Jefferson County.
+From modest beginnings, F.A.C.T. now serves over 1,700 families every year in Saint Charles County, Warren County, Franklin County, Lincoln County, Jefferson County, St. Louis County and St. Louis City.

 F.A.C.T.’s mission is to mentor and empower families through advocacy and training to improve the quality of life and opportunities for children and adults with disabilities.